structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 ### Configuring an Event

 To add an Event Action Mapping, select an element in the page tree and open the Event Action Mapping panel.
-Select the event you want to react to – for example `click` for a button or `submit` for a form.
+Select the event you want to react to - for example `click` for a button or `submit` for a form.
 Then configure the action, parameters, and follow-up behavior.

 ![Event Action Mappings](pages_element-details_events.png)

-#### Example: Delete Button in a List

-Consider a list of projects rendered by a repeater.
-The repeater has a data key like `project`, and each row contains a delete button.

-To make the delete button work:

-1. Select the button element in the page tree
-2. Open the Event Action Mapping tab
-3. Set the event to `click`
-4. Set the action to "Delete Object"
-5. In the "UUID of data object to delete" field, enter `${project.id}` – inside a repeater, the data key gives you access to the current object
-6. Set the success follow-up action to "Refresh Page Sections Based on CSS Selectors"
-7. Enter `#project-list` as the selector – this matches the `id` attribute of the element that contains the repeater

-When a user clicks the delete button, Structr deletes the project and reloads the list.
-The container element needs an `id` attribute so the partial reload can find and refresh it.

-Note that the "UUID of data object to delete" field is not an auto-script field, so you need the `${...}` wrapper to access the project's ID.

 ### Available Events

 The input field provides suggestions for commonly used events like `click`, `submit`, `change`, `input`, `keydown`, and `mouseover`.
-You are not limited to these suggestions – the event field accepts any DOM event name, giving you full flexibility to react to any event the browser supports.
+You are not limited to these suggestions - the event field accepts any DOM event name, giving you full flexibility to react to any event the browser supports.

 ### Choosing the Right Event

 The choice of event depends on the element and the desired behavior.
 For buttons, `click` is the typical choice.
 For forms, you usually listen for `submit` on the form element rather than `click` on the submit button.
-For checkboxes and radio buttons, use `change` instead of `click` – the value only updates after the click event completes.
+For checkboxes and radio buttons, use `change` instead of `click` - the value only updates after the click event completes.

-### Forms Without Form Elements
+### Auto-Save Input Fields

 Event Action Mapping does not require a `<form>` element.
 You can wire up individual input fields to save their values independently, for example by listening for `change` on each field and triggering an update action.
 This allows for auto-save interfaces where each field saves immediately when the user makes a change.

-#### Input Fields with Auto-Save
-When you bind an Event Action Mapping directly to an input field, you don't need to configure parameter mapping.
+When you bind an Event Action Mapping directly to an input field, you do not need to configure parameter mapping.
 If the field has a `name` attribute, it automatically sends its current value with that name as the parameter.
-This makes auto-save setups particularly simple – just set the field's name to match the property you want to update.
+This makes auto-save setups particularly simple - just set the field's name to match the property you want to update.

 ## Actions